kvark/kvark.github.io/_posts/2021-05-01-spirv-horrors.markdown

 The talented [contributor](https://github.com/MatusT) of the CFG resolution logic in Naga eventually concluded:
 > you can’t really rely on the merge block as a point where two paths actually merge

 The actual logic of reconstructing the control flow (in a structured way, which our IR expects) becomes [rather messy](https://github.com/gfx-rs/naga/pull/688), full of sacred knowledge and handling of the edge cases.
-Hopefully, Matus publishes some details about this separately.
+Hopefully, MatusT publishes some details about this separately.

 ### Regions